beingamanforever/Discussions-I-took/StyleGANs/readme.md

 Associated with: VLG, IIT Roorkee

-# Flow of the lecture:
+# Flow of the Lecture / Lecture Summary :
 - Brief idea of what deepfakes are and where they are used, with the help of examples.
 - Introduction to different methods for the creation of deepfakes.
 - Focus on StyleGANs for the creation